JeronimoDU/DU-AR-display-script-set/README.md

 and some will automatically deactivate while getting further from programming board

 Check details in the unit start of the script

+-

+WARNING!
+AR 3D text scripts only take alphanumeric characters from A to Z and from 0 to 9